SamuelGong/FLASHE/experiments/README.md

 At first, one needs to

-1. git pull exp_manager and modify the init_env.sh
+1. git pull and install exp_manager and modify the init_env.sh
 2. aws configure

 ### 1.2 Launching a Cluster